Who is eligible for the program?

-You may attend any accredited Pharmacy School at any University and complete the MPH at the UMN School of Public Health.
-We will work with you and your Pharmacy curriculum to find up to 14 cr of pharmacy credits that are appropriate for the MPH and that can transfer to the MPH.
+You may attend any accredited PharmD program at any University and complete the MPH at the UMN School of Public Health.
+We will work with you and your Pharmacy curriculum to find up to 14 pharmacy credits that are appropriate for the MPH and that can transfer to the MPH.

 What makes it a dual program?

 With approval, you may apply up to 14 credits of pharmacy courses toward the MPH and maybe with approval from your pharmacy program, transfer public health credits toward the PharmD.
-This allows you to reduce the length of the programs, saving you time and money.
+This allows you to reduce the length of the programs (compared to completing each degree separately), saving you time and money.